 Our partnership with the University of Birmingham is through its Development Leadership Programme (DLP) – an international research initiative that explores how leadership, power and political processes drive or block successful development.
 Our joint research project aims to identify the key enablers (and disablers) of leadership for transformational change on the continent.
 It involves case studies of Tanzania, Uganda, Ghana, South Africa, Rwanda, Ethiopia and the Democratic Republic of Congo.

-We collaborate with UCT to help African leaders make sense of the very dynamic world in which we live then, translate this understanding into workable leadership practices and strategies.
+We collaborate with University of Cape Town to help African leaders make sense of the very dynamic world in which we live then, translate this understanding into workable leadership practices and strategies.
 Together, we have organised workshops to share innovative thinking to enhance regional integration and promote socio-economic growth and also, designed leadership development programmes.

-CSSI (United States) is a joint centre of Columbia Law School and the Earth Institute, Columbia University.
+Columbia Centre for Sustainable Development (CSSI) is a joint centre of Columbia Law School and the Earth Institute of Columbia University.
 CSSI takes a holistic approach to research and advisory work to maximise the impact of investment for sustainable development.
 The Institute works with CSSI in conjunction with International Senior Lawyers Project to design and deliver regional and national training programmes on negotiation for lucrative trade and natural resource deals.

-The Institute and REPOA (Tanzania) are co-implementing a five-year programme on “Evidence-Based Policy Making on Economic Governance in Tanzania”.
+The Institute and Research on Poverty Alleviation (REPOA) are co-implementing a five-year programme on “Evidence-Based Policy Making on Economic Governance in Tanzania”.
 The programme aims to support the Government of the United Republic of Tanzania to design and implement policies to improve the business environment in the economic sectors.

 Climate Strategies (UK) is a not-for-profit that works with an international network of senior climate change policy experts to bridge the gap between research and policy.
 Konrad Adenauer Foundation is a German political foundation committed to to achieving and maintaining peace, freedom and justice through political education.
 The Institute collaborated with these two organisations in organising the Global Climate Policy Conference (July 2016).